1. Select a discrete app icon.

 - Are verbal outbursts or insults beginning to happen in public and not just behind closed doors?
 This may be a sign of escalation.

-- Is your partner tearing you down when you’re visible happy?
+- Is your partner tearing you down when you’re visibly happy?

 - Are the insults starting to feel familiar?